Question type: Text A/B Test and Image A/B Test

 Text A/B Test

-- Click on the + New Question link, then choose Text A/B Test.
+1. Click on the + New Question link.

 Image A/B Test

-- Click on the + New Question link, then choose Image A/B Test.
+1. Click on the + New Question link.

-- For each variation, upload your image, or pick from your image library, or enter the URL of an image on the web.
+1. For each variation, upload your image, choose from your image library, or enter the URL of an image on the web.
 Then enter the percentage for the variation.

 When you include A/B test questions in your survey, you have the option to filter your survey results by A/B test under the Results section.
-Please refer to the article How to filter survey results?
+Please refer to the article How to Filter Survey Results? for more information.

 Search for articles: